Elasticsearch notes

 • (there are some field type variants - see below)

-• original JSON is also stored in _source
+• (the original JSON you asked it to index is also stored in _source)

 index